-This is a great recipe for any meal of the day.
-It has a beautiful presentation when it first comes out of the oven.
+This egg dish has a beautiful presentation when it first comes out of the oven.
 It’s puffy and soufflé-like, but then quickly deflates.
-I recommend serving it with steamed or sautéed leafy greens, like kale, but feel free to serve it with whatever veggie you like.
-Throw some avocado slices on top too.
-Avocado makes everything better.
+I recommend serving it with steamed or sautéed leafy greens, but feel free to serve it with whatever veggie you like.
+Avocado on top is great too.

 - 6 eggs, preferably pasture-raised